Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

 Ohio State Schedule Analysis

-- Against the Penn State Lady Lions, a top 50 team in our computer rankings, the Buckeyes registered their best win of the season on December 10, a 94-84 home victory.
+- The Buckeyes captured their best win of the season on December 10, when they secured a 94-84 victory over the Penn State Lady Lions, who rank inside the top 50 (No. 38), according to our computer rankings.

-- Ohio State has five wins over Quadrant 2 teams, the most in the country.
+- Ohio State has five wins versus Quadrant 2 opponents, the most in the nation.

 Ohio State 2023-24 Best Wins